piyushagade/Psyc/README.md

 Collaboration
 ---
 We would love to have collaborators contribute to this project or any other of our projects.
 Email us at piyushagade@gmail.com

+Download
+---
+Since, the app is still under development and is improving on daily basis, making an executable available for download at this time seems inappropriate.
+However, if someone wishes to try out the app, please email me, and I will generate a package and email it back.

 Screenshots
 ---